 For children, clear vision means a better education, healthier development and a better quality of life.
 For adults, it means greater employment opportunity and economic strength.
 For seniors it means less dependence on others.

-We the Lions of District 133 Ireland collect and recycle thousands of pairs of spectacles each year for distribution to the Third World.
-We are not interested in the cases but just the spectacles broken or unbroken.
+We the Lions of District 133 Ireland collect and recycle tens of thousands of spectacles each year for distribution to the Third World.
 The lenses are most important and if the frames are intact that is an added bonus.
 Spectacle cases in good condition are very welcome.

 Spectacles collected by the Lions Clubs of District 133 Ireland are transported to Medico Lions Clubs de France in Le Havre for sorting and grading before shipping to third world countries.